arkhadem/DX100/README.md

 # Artifcat of the DX100 Paper, ISCA 2025

-This repository provides the GEM5 simulator, benchmarks, and automation scripts required for the artifact evaluation of the "DX100: A Programmable Data Access Accelerator for Indirection" paper published in ISCA 2025.
+This repository provides the gem5 simulator, benchmarks, and automation scripts required for the artifact evaluation of the "DX100: A Programmable Data Access Accelerator for Indirection" paper published in ISCA 2025.

 ## Directory Structure

 The repo structure is as follows:
-  - [src/mem/MAA](/src/mem/MAA/): GEM5 source code of DX100.
+  - [src/mem/MAA](/src/mem/MAA/): gem5 source code of DX100.
-  - [configs/common](/configs/common/): GEM5 Python scripts for DX100 configuration.
+  - [configs/common](/configs/common/): gem5 Python scripts for DX100 configuration.
   - [benchmarks](/benchmarks/): DX100 memory-mapped and functional simulator APIs, as well as the evaluated kernels from NAS, GAP, Hash-Join, UME, and Spatter benchmark suites.
   - [scripts](/scripts/): Automation scripts required for running the simulations, parsing the results, and plotting the charts.
   - [results](/results/): After running the automation scripts, raw results and charts are stored in this directory.

 ## Requirements

-This artifact requires the following dependencies.
-To ease the evaluation of this artifact, we have pre-installed all requirements in a docker image.
-We suggest using docker containers to reduce the setup effort:
+This artifact has several dependencies.
+To simplify the evaluation process, we provide a Docker image with all required dependencies pre-installed.
+We recommend using the Docker container to minimize setup time and ensure a consistent environment.

 ```bash
 docker pull arkhadem95/dx100:latest
 docker run -it --name dx100_container -v /path/to/data/dir:/data -w /home/ubuntu arkhadem95/dx100 bash
 ```

-Where `/path/to/data/dir` is your data directory with at least 20GB disk space.
+*Note:* `/path/to/data/dir` should point to your data directory, which must have at least 20GB of available disk space.

-If you choose to run artifact locally, you can use install the following dependencies:
+If you choose to run the artifact locally instead of using Docker, please ensure the following dependencies are installed:

 ### Ramulator2

 Ramulator2 is tested with `g++-12` and `clang++-15` compilers.

-### Gem5
+### gem5

-Gem5 requires the following dependencies (taken from [Gem5 documentations](https://www.gem5.org/documentation/general_docs/building)):
+gem5 requires the following dependencies (from [gem5 documentations](https://www.gem5.org/documentation/general_docs/building)):

-- `SCons`: gem5 uses SCons as its build environment.
+- SCons: gem5 uses SCons as its build environment.
 SCons 3.0 or greater must be used.
 - Python 3.6+: gem5 relies on Python development libraries. gem5 can be compiled and run in environments using Python 3.6+.
 - protobuf 2.1+ (Optional): The protobuf library is used for trace generation and playback.
 - Boost (Optional): The Boost library is a set of general purpose C++ libraries.
 It is a necessary dependency if you wish to use the SystemC implementation.

-**Setup Gem5 on Ubuntu 24.04 (gem5 >= v24.0)**
+**Setup gem5 on Ubuntu 24.04 (gem5 >= v24.0)**

 If compiling gem5 on Ubuntu 24.04, or related Linux distributions, you may install all these dependencies using APT: